-A recent piece on Mining.com covered a mining risks whitepaper that our Resources/Infrastructure practice time published.
+A recent piece on Mining.com covered a mining risks whitepaper that our Resources/Infrastructure practice published.
 While the whitepaper focused on a total of seven risks, the Mining.com piece focused on the security risk section of the report:

 Consultancy firm Americas Market Intelligence or AMI issued this week a lengthy report on the risks of mining in Latin America.
 One of the chapters focuses on security hazards and reveals that such perils are not necessarily provoked by illegal groups.